arshu18/todo-list/README.md

 * I have included the .bak file to provide the structure of the database.
 Integrate it into a SQL Server instance of your choice.
 * In appsettings.json file of the Web API project, change the connection string to the SQL Server where you took the backup.
+* In Program.cs file of the Web API project, change the CORS settings to point to the URL where the React application is hosted.
 * In the path **~/src/GlobalVar.js**, Change the API_HOST to point to the URL where you plan to host the Web API Project.

 Any valuable suggestions to make this project better are always welcome!